mozilla/consumer-trust/README.md

-# Experience Integrity at Mozilla
+# experience integrity at Mozilla

 Central location for experience integrity documentation and process.